bigodrigo/react-vite-quest/README.md

 # React + Vite basic challenge
+## (Last Update) - 20/01/2024

-This project is a milestone of a FullStack developer course, serving to reinforce foundational principles and then upload it to a GitHub repository.
+### This project is a milestone of a FullStack developer course, serving to reinforce foundational principles and then upload it to a GitHub repository.

 ## Table of contents